Aeshaa/starter-hugo-academic/content/project/Climate_Change/index.md

 I chose to present contrasting perspectives on Global Warming to examine the rate at which climate change has unfolded over the last century and derive insights into whether it is caused by human activities or simply natural climate fluctuations.

-I use a couple of Rhetoric/Framing techniques to make the visualization appealing and effectively convey my point.
+I use a couple of Rhetoric/Framing techniques to make the visualization appealing and effectively convey the impact of how a few simple modifications on the visualization can manipulate the viewer's perception.

 **Why Global Warming?**